 Neonatal services at ULHT are provided at both Lincoln County Hospital and Pilgrim Hospital, Boston.

-The local neonatal unit at Lincoln County has recently undergone a full refurbishment costing £2.1 million, and has a cot capacity of 15.
-The Neonatal Unit provides 24-hour care for premature and sick babies.
+The local neonatal unit at Lincoln County Hospital has a cot capacity of 15 and provides 24-hour care for premature and sick babies.
 It is divided into three areas:

 - Intensive Care (ICU) – provides support for babies with breathing problems and other specialist treatment needs.